 These sites are based on the idea that a short-term sales event drives consumer interest while keeping inventory and operating costs low for the retailer.
 Like the old traveling salesman who came to your door, offered goods for sale and then moved on, the daily-deals industry operates on a "get it before it's gone" mentality.

 "Customers understand that the same dynamic is in effect as in outlet malls, or buying from the sales rack," said Salim Mitha, co-founder and chief operating officer of health and wellness community and flash-sale site Wahanda.
 "Consistency of inventory is not the main driver of these types of sales, but instead, it's the thrill or potential to score a value item — a treasured, stylish or desirable item at a fantastic price."
-[Tools Behind the Trend: Flash Sales]

 While each daily-deal website is unique in both its specific sale model and in the kind of items it sells, their common ground is in the flexibility they can have in both pricing and their product offering.
 The model allows the sites to keep inventory costs low because the company negotiates great deals on a limited quantity of merchandise.